improveTheWorld/ChatGPT-Bridge/README.md

 ## 📚 Documentation

-For more detailed information on how to use ChatGPT Monitor, please refer to the [Wiki](https://github.com/your_username/chatgpt-monitor/wiki).
+For more detailed information on how to use ChatGPT-Bridge, please refer to the [Wiki](https://github.com/improveTheWorld/ChatGPT-Bridge/wiki).

 ## 📧 Contributing